komura-crm/donaldboulton/src/content/posts/immorality-abortion.md

 You made the decision of creation, weather intentional or haphazardly.

 > And if conceived out of Wed Lock!
-Your are just fleshly Devil worshiping Animals, ask any Hollywood Actress they will tell you there just Animals with No Humanity, condoning worshiping the flesh.
+Your are just fleshly Devil worshiping Animals, ask any Hollywood Actress they will tell you there just Animals with No Humanity, condoning worshiping the flesh, lacking a clean soul and a lost spiritual connection with Father God.

-You should be sterilized and separated from the rest of, "US", that seek Father Gods truth's in purity and marriage.
+You should be sterilized and separated from the rest of, "US", that seek Father Gods truth's in spirit, truth, purity and marriage.

 ## Immorality